-Helen is a co-founder of MERCi - Manchester's first Centre for Sustainable Living, helping to raise over three million pounds and project managing the refurbishment of the five story mill.
-Helen's expertise is in grassroots community development – helping to establish projects including a fruit & vegetable delivery service HERBIE - in East Manchester, as well as supporting a number of community projects in Ancoats - winning a Britian In Bloom Urban Regeneration award.
+Helen co-founded MERCi - Manchester's first Centre for Sustainable Living, helping to raise over three million pounds and project managing the refurbishment of the five storey mill.
+Helen's expertise is in grassroots community development – helping to establish projects including fruit & vegetable delivery service HERBIE in East Manchester as well as supporting a number of community projects in Ancoats - and helping win a Britian In Bloom Urban Regeneration award.

-Between 2010 and 2012 Helen put her research into practical use, using the lessons learnt to support the development of a new co-operative of local organic growers and buyers: Manchester Veg People, to expand the market for sustainable food in Greater Manchester.
+Between 2010 and 2012 Helen put her research to practical use, using the lessons learnt to support the development of Manchester Veg People, a new co-operative of local organic growers and buyers, in order to to expand the market for sustainable food in Greater Manchester.

 In 2013 she was instrumental in establishing Kindling's FarmStart project with Kirstin and this year (2014) Helen is concentrating on establishing Kindling's ultimate aim of buying a large farm near Greater Manchester.